lennart-schulte/telegram-bot-go/README.md

 Basic Telegram bot in Golang
+- give you bot's API key in file APIKEY
-- checks if getMe succeeds
+- checks if getMe succeeds based on the "ok" value in the response

 ```
 go run bot.go